 A quartet of portfolio managers share their views on subordinated securities, their risks and their attractive yields.

-For Bill Scapell, portfolio manager of the Cohen and Steers Preferred Securities fund, preferred securities offer yield, diversification and rate risk mitigation.
+For Bill Scapell, the Cohen & Steers SICAV Global Preferred Securities fund’s portfolio manager, preferred securities offer yield, diversification and rate risk mitigation.

 “Investment-grade preferred securities typically offer some of the highest income rates in high-grade fixed income markets, with yields that have recently been competitive with high-yield bonds.
 As of 31 March 2017, preferreds had higher yields than all the main “core” categories and all the selected non-core groups except high-yield bonds.
 This above-average income component has contributed to attractive total returns over time while often providing a cushion in down markets.